OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_622.rst

 - `Allow to order and filter vCenter imports when using the vCenter Import Tool <https://github.com/OpenNebula/one/issues/5735>`__.
 - `Show scheduler error message on Sunstone <https://github.com/OpenNebula/one/issues/5744>`__.
 - `Add error condition to Sunstone list views <https://github.com/OpenNebula/one/issues/5745>`__.
+- `Better live memory resize for KVM <https://github.com/OpenNebula/one/issues/5753>`__. **Note**: You need to do a power cycle for those VMs you want to resize its memory after the upgrade.

 The following issues has been solved in 6.2.2: